Strata Global

 • Prevention of lateral movement: Geosynthetics also prevent the lateral movement of aggregate or subgrade material, which helps maintain the structural integrity and prevent issues like rutting or bearing capacity failure.
 Confining the soil or aggregate within an area, these geosynthetics maintain subgrade or layer integrity and hence provide a stable foundation to the pavement layers above.

 • Even load distribution: By spreading the loads over a larger area, geosynthetics reduce stress concentrations on the subgrade and lower layers.
-This even distribution prevents localized failures-such as rutting or cracking-which occur when heavy traffic loads fall concentrated on certain points.
+This even distribution prevents localized failures—such as rutting or cracking—which occur when heavy traffic loads are concentrated on specific points.

 • Increased pavement lifespan: Geosynthetics prevent or minimize pavement deformation and deterioration by improving structural capacity, reducing stress on underlying layers, and maintaining layer integrity, thereby enhancing the overall distribution of load and mitigating distresses.